-Big Cat HPV, LLC warrants Catrike tricycle frames and steering components against defects in materials or manufacturing for the life of the tricycle, while owned by the original retail purchaser.
-The limited lifetime warranty on the frame and steering components does not apply to the paint/finish; this is covered under the limited 1-year warranty.
-Warranty coverage on Catrike proprietary components (excluding tires, tubes and cables) extends for one year while owned by the original retail purchaser.
-Warranty coverage of non-proprietary components will be covered by the warranty stated by their original manufacturers.
+Big Cat HPV, LLC warrants Catrike tricycle frames and steering components against defects in materials or manufacturing for 5years, while owned by the original retail purchaser.
+The limited 5-year warranty on the frame and steering components does not apply to the paint/finish; this is covered under the limited 1-year warranty.
+Warranty coverage on Catrike proprietary components (excluding tires, tubes and cables) extends for 1-year while owned by the original retail purchaser.
+Warranty coverage of nonproprietary components will be covered by the warranty stated by their original manufacturers.